Local Area Attractions

 Upper Canada Village

 The Upper Canada Village represents Canada in 1860 and features authentic heritage homes that were relocated during construction of the St. Lawrence Seaway.
 All homes are staffed by "residents" in period costume, living and working with the routines of the day.
-Discount tickets available for campers at the KOA registration desk.
 Located east of Morrisburg, approximately 20 minutes from the Cardinal.

 Iroquois Seaway Locks

 Watch boats travel from the Great Lakes to Montreal or on to the Atlantic Ocean!
 Depending on water levels, boats are raised from 2" to 6 in the Iroquois Seaway Locks.
 Last year's traffic included tall ships, Bluenose II, freighters, frigates, naval vessels and even a canoe!

 St. Lawrence and 1000 Islands Boat Tours.

 Travel the St. Lawrence as your tour guide relates the history of the wars against the United States as well as the construction of the St. Lawrence Seaway when entire towns were relocated to allow boats in and out of the Great Lakes.
 Tickets available at the Upper Canada Village in Morrisburg.
 Or tour the 1000 Islands via boat as well on one of two major lines.
 The cruises from Brockville take visitors to Jorstadt Castle and the cruises from Gananoque will dock at the famous Boldt Castle.